hexojs/site/source/docs/tag-plugins.md

 `line_threshold` | Only show line numbers as long as the numbers of lines of the code block exceed such threshold. | `0` |
 `highlight` | Enable code highlighting | `true` `first_line` | Specify the first line number | `1`
 `mark` | Line highlight specific line(s), each value separated by a comma.
-Specify number range using a dash<br>Example: `mark:1,4-7,10` will mark line 1, 4 to 7 and 10. |
+Specify the number range using a dash<br>Example: `mark:1,4-7,10` will mark lines 1, 4 to 7 and 10. |
 `wrap` | Wrap the code block in [`<table>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) | `true`

 ### Examples